puyacodes/pdcsc/README.md

 ```

 ## Customization
-We can customize `pdcsc configuration` using an environment variable named `PDCSC_CONFIG_MODE`.
+We can customize `pdcsc configuration` through an environment variable named `PDCSC_CONFIG_MODE`.

-If `pdcsc` detects such envionment variable, it checks whether a `pdcsc-config.{env.PDCSC_CONFIG_MODE}.config` file exists or not.
+If `pdcsc` detects such variable, it checks whether a `pdcsc-config.{env.PDCSC_CONFIG_MODE}.config` file exists or not.
-If so, it merges that file with `pdcsc-config.json` file.
+If so, it merges that file with `pdcsc config` file (`pdcsc-config.json` or the custom config file specified through `-c` cli argument).

-This, enables us to customize master branch name or database name based on env or store sensitive data such as database password in a customized `pdcsc config` file.
+This way we can customize master branch name, database name or other config props based on our env variable or store sensitive data such as database password in our customized `pdcsc config` file.

 In the second usage, we can add `pdcsc-config.{env.PDCSC_CONFIG_MODE}.json` in the `.gitignore`, so that the database password is not stored in the repository.

+By default, `pdcsc-config.development.json` and `pdcsc-config.production.json` are already ignored (these two names are already added to `.gitignore` when project initialized through `pdcsc init`).
+If you are using another env value, don't forget to add your custom `pdcsc-config.{env}.json` to your `.gitignore` file.

-# roll: creating changeset
+# `roll`: creating changeset
 In order to create a new changeset, we can use the `roll` command.

+You should issue this command in a feature branch.

+So, first create a feature branch and then run the following command.

 ```bash
 pdcsc roll
 ```

-This is the default command and mentioning it is not required.
+As it was said, `roll` is the default command and mentioning it is not required.

 ```bash
 pdcsc
 ```

+## How `roll` command works?
-After issuing this command, `pdcsc` looks into the changes in current branch in `./Scripts` folder, looking for any changes in `.sql` files.
+Upon issuing `roll` command, `pdcsc` looks into the changes in current branch, looking for any changes in `.sql` files.

 A change means: